Search Knowledge Base by Keyword

 Everything About the LSST Is Big!

-The Large Synoptic Survey Telescope (LSST) under construction atop the 8,737-foot El Peñón peak in northern Chile, is a partnership project of the National Science Foundation (NSF) and the Department of Energy (DOE).
+The Vera C. Rubin Observatory (formerly the Large Synoptic Survey Telescope, LSST), constructed atop the 8,737-foot El Peñón peak in northern Chile, is a partnership project of the National Science Foundation (NSF) and the United States Department of Energy (DOE).

-The goal of the LSST, scheduled to be fully operational in 2022, is to conduct a 10-year survey that will deliver a 200-petabyte set of images and data addressing some of the most pressing questions about the structure and evolution of the universe and the objects within it.
+The goal of the Rubin Observatory is to conduct a 10-year survey that will deliver a 200-petabyte set of images and data addressing some of the most pressing questions about the structure and evolution of the universe and the objects within it.

-The LSST will conduct a deep survey over an enormous area of sky and do it with a frequency that enables images of every part of the visible sky to be obtained every few nights.
+The Rubin Observatory conducts a deep survey over an enormous area of sky and does so with a frequency that enables images of every part of the visible sky to be obtained every few nights.
 This mode will continue for 10 years to achieve astronomical catalogs thousands of times larger than have been previously compiled.

-The LSST, when completed, will be the world’s most powerful survey telescope.
-It is a wide-field survey reflecting telescope, with an 8.4-meter primary mirror.
+The Rubin Observatory is now one of the world’s most powerful survey telescopes.
+It is a wide-field survey reflecting telescope with an 8.4-meter primary mirror.
 It is unique among large telescopes because of its very wide field of view of 3.5 degrees, covering a 64-cm-diameter flat focal plane.
 It uses a novel three-mirror design that delivers sharp images feeding a 3.2-gigapixel CCD imaging camera — the largest digital camera ever constructed.

-The camera will take a 15-second exposure of the night sky every 20 seconds — 800 panoramic images every night.
+The camera takes a 15-second exposure of the night sky every 20 seconds, 800 panoramic images every night.
 That is equivalent to taking roughly 800,000 images with an eight-megapixel digital camera, but of much higher quality — more than 200,000 exposures per year of raw image data.
-In a 10-year survey, the LSST will produce a deep, time-dependent, multi-color movie of the sky.
+The10-year survey will allow the Rubin Observatory to produce a deep, time-dependent, multi-color movie of the sky.

 Initial computer requirements are estimated at 100 teraflops of computing power (one teraflop is a measure of computing speed equivalent to one trillion floating point operations per second).
 The camera contains more than three billion pixels of solid-state detectors.
-More than 30 terabytes of data must be processed and stored each night in producing the largest non-proprietary data set in the world.
+More than 30 terabytes of data are processed and stored each night to produce one of the largest non-proprietary data sets in the world.

-By digitally imaging the sky for a decade, the LSST will produce a petabyte-scale database enabling new paradigms of knowledge to address the most pressing questions in astronomy and physics that are driving advances in big data science and computing.
+By digitally imaging the sky for a decade, the Rubin Observatory produces a petabyte-scale database enabling new paradigms of knowledge to address the most pressing questions in astronomy and physics that are driving advances in big data science and computing.

 DESIGN LIMITATIONS FOR A MIRROR LIFT SYSTEM

-Adding to the design challenge, the mirror transporting method would be required to operate within a seismically active zone, safely absorbing seismic loads of up to 8.0 on the Richter scale, as well as resist 100-mph wind loads present on the mountaintop.
-Further, because the site’s elevation is at 8,737 feet above sea level, the system would need to be factory pre-constructed and tested, disassembled for shipping within containers, and reassembled onsite at the LSST facility.
+Adding to the design challenge, the mirror transporting method was required to operate within a seismically active zone, safely absorbing seismic loads of up to 8.0 on the Richter scale, as well as resist 100-mph wind loads present on the mountaintop.
+Further, because the site’s elevation is at 8,737 feet above sea level, the system needed to be factory pre-constructed and tested, disassembled for shipping within containers, and reassembled onsite at the observatory facility.

 ENGINEERING CHALLENGE

-The use of a vertical reciprocating conveyor (VRC) was identified as a likely viable option for the LSST mirror transporting system, although there were no known precedents for using a VRC to transfer large telescope mirrors.
-In 2010, LSST engaged PFlow Industries, which offers complete vertical lifting solutions, to conduct an engineering analysis for the design of a VRC solution for the lift.
+The use of a vertical reciprocating conveyor (VRC) was identified as a viable option for the mirror transporting system, although there were no known precedents for using a VRC to transfer large telescope mirrors.
+In 2010, PFlow Industries was engaged to conduct an engineering analysis for the design of a VRC solution for the lift.

 INNOVATIVE LIFT DESIGN

-PFlow engineers leveraged and extended existing well-proven industrial technology for this new specialized application.
-Many features have been incorporated to protect the mirror assembly during transport, and all critical lifting components have redundancy to minimize the chance of a catastrophic failure.
-Key specifications and innovative features were designed into the LSST mirror assembly lift.
+PFlow engineers leveraged and extended existing well-proven industrial technology for this specialized application.
+Many features were incorporated to protect the mirror assembly during transport, and all critical lifting components include redundancy to minimize the chance of a catastrophic failure.

-The lifting carriage consists of a 35 × 35-foot platform.
-Beneath it is an 11-foot-tall structure for support of the platform.
+The lifting carriage consists of a 35 × 35-foot platform, supported by an 11-foot-tall structure beneath it.

 The lifting system was designed such that the failure of any single lift system component would not result in a loss of control of the load.
 Twelve lifting chains, powered by a pair of 60-HP gear drives weighing 6,500 pounds each, are incorporated with a combined tensile strength of 974 tons.

-Two redundant motor/gear-reducer/ brake assemblies are provided and synchronized via shafts and couplings.
-Although the two motors and reducers share the load during normal operation, a single brake has adequate torque to support the entire load independent from the other.
+Two redundant motor/gear-reducer/brake assemblies are provided and synchronized.
+A single brake has adequate torque to support the entire load independently.

-A guide system, located near the bottom of the carriage structure, allows the carriage to extend above guide columns and lift the 20,000-pound observatory roof section 15 feet vertically.
+A guide system allows the carriage to extend above guide columns and lift a 20,000-pound observatory roof section 15 feet vertically, with integrated safety locks to protect against seismic and wind events.

 LSST CONSTRUCTION PROJECT

-Site excavation began in March 2011, followed by start of construction of the telescope facility in January 2015.
+Site excavation began in March 2011, followed by construction of the telescope facility in January 2015.
 By 2018, the facility was substantially completed.
-The vertical reciprocating conveyor is in the process of being fully completed and tested.
+The vertical reciprocating conveyor was fully completed, installed, and tested, and was successfully used to transport and install critical telescope components, including the mirror system.